The Watercolor and Prismacolor Process that evolved with me

 Then, one night I dreamed of combining watercolor and prismacolor pencil in layers.
 This process instantly fed two divergent parts of me as an artist.

 I purposefully engage watercolor techniques that minimize my control, then allow myself utmost control with the pencil work.
 That way, the watercolor layers are usually more free and yield surprises.
 Faces and other hidden images will emerge.
 The prismacolor pencil allows me to find the emerging images as well as to indulge my urge to become immersed in detail.
 It is a joyful combination for me.

 Once the initial drawing or painting layer (I vary) is laid down, I am aware of the overall composition, and main subject matter.
 From there, I enter the world of “spirit play” – the zone of art creation.

 It is an ever-evolving process which soothes my spirit as I experiment and expand according to indications of guidance through joy.

 Then, years ago, a friend and I promised to do a show for the Arts Council in Lassen County.
 My friend was going to show her watercolors.
 I had never done watercolor but I have always enjoyed a challenge, so I agreed to do watercolor as well.

 The show was well received.

-The more I indulge myself in this process, the more layers I create, and the more surprises happen.
+The more I indulged myself in this process, the more layers I created, the more surprises happened.
 I think my love of working with layers is one of the things that has bled over from and to my graphic design work.
 In Photoshop or Illustrator, the key to the rich image is utilizing layers.
 I could not achieve the rich graphics that I do without layers.
 Watercolor also is all about layering.
 You build up the image by layering more and more pigment for the darker areas.
+With washes of various colors, a richer dark tone is achieved than you would produce with a dense layer of black pigment, for example.
 It’s all just too much fun, and highly satisfying.